vuepress-theme-hope/vuepress-theme-hope-v1/docs/pwa/src/config.md

 The tile color will automatically fall back to themeColor if you don’t set it.

-## popupComponent
+## hintComponent

 - Type: `string`
+- Default: `"SWHintPopup"`

+You can fill in the custom hint popup component path.

+## updateComponent

+- Type: `string`
-- Default: `'SWUpdatePopup'`
+- Default: `"SWUpdatePopup"`

-You can fill in the custom pop-up component path.
+You can fill in the custom update popup component path.

+## appendBase

+- Type: `boolean`
+- Default: `false`

+Whether append base to all absolute links.

 ## generateSwConfig